jvzonlab/OrganoidTracker/_sources/index.md.txt

 Want to measure the migration of a cell?
 You can of course track the x, y and z position of a cell, but you can also [draw a (curved) axis yourself](DATA_AXES.md) and measure the position of a cell along that axis.

+The program cannot segment nuclei/cells on its own, but it can view and edit existing segmentations.
+You can find more information about this in the [segmentation editor tutorial](SEGMENTATION_EDITOR.md).

 :::{eval-rst}
 ..
 Hidden TOCs